Sindh: Medieval era

-The Soomra dynasty was a local Sindhi muslim dynasty that ruled between early 11th century and the 14th century.
+The Soomra dynasty was a local Sindhi Muslim dynasty that ruled between early 11th century and the 14th century.
 Later chroniclers like Ali ibn al-Athir (c. late 12th c.) and Ibn Khaldun (c. late 14th c.) attributed the fall of Habbarids to Mahmud of Ghazni, lending credence to the argument of Hafif being the last Habbarid.
 The Soomras appear to have established themselves as a regional power in this power vacuum.
-The Ghurids and Ghaznavids continued to rule parts of Sindh, across the eleventh and early twelfth century, alongside Soomrus.
+The Ghurids and Ghaznavids continued to rule parts of Sindh, across the eleventh and early twelfth century, alongside Soomras.
 The precise delineations are not yet known but Sommrus were probably centered in lower Sindh.
 Some of them were adherents of Isma'ilism.
 One of their kings Shimuddin Chamisar had submitted to Iltutmish, the Sultan of Delhi, and was allowed to continue on as a vassal.

-The Sammas overthrew the Soomras soon after 1335 and the last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
+The Sammas overthrew the Soomras soon after 1335 and established the Sindh Sultanate.
+The last Soomra ruler took shelter with the governor of Gujarat, under the protection of Muhammad bin Tughluq, the sultan of Delhi.
 Mohammad bin Tughlaq made an expedition against Sindh in 1351 and died at Sondha, possibly in an attempt to restore the Soomras.
 With this, the Sammas became independent.
 The next sultan, Firuz Shah Tughlaq attacked Sindh in 1365 and 1367, unsuccessfully, but with reinforcements from Delhi he later obtained Banbhiniyo's surrender.
 For a period the Sammas were therefore subject to Delhi again.
 Later, as the Sultanate of Delhi collapsed they became fully independent.
 Jam Unar was the founder of Samma dynasty mentioned by Ibn Battuta.
 The Samma civilization contributed significantly to the evolution of the Indo-Islamic architectural style.
-Thatta is famous for its necropolis, which covers 10 square km on the Makli Hill.
-It has left its mark in Sindh with magnificent structures including the Makli Necropolis of its royals in Thatta.
+The city of Thatta is famous for its necropolis of erstwhile royals, the Makli Necropolis, which covers 10 square km on the Makli Hill.
+The Sammas have left a mark on Sindh with magnificent structures in Thatta.
 They were later overthrown by the Turkic Arghuns in the late 15th century.